christopher-siewert/hyperledger-prediction-market/README.md

 When people buy and sell the tokens, the market price becomes an estimate of the "true" probability of the event.

-### Why does the market price tell you the probability
+### Why does the market price tell you the probability?

 If the market price of a token differs from the probability of an event happening then there is free money on the table that people will eat up.